-Mr. Manley is President Designate of the Canadian Council of Chief Executives (CCCE).
+Mr. Manley is President and Chief Executive Officer of the Canadian Council of Chief Executives (CCCE).
 Prior to joining the CCCE, Mr. Manley was Counsel, McCarthy Tétrault LLP.
 Throughout more than 15 years of public service, Mr. Manley held several senior portfolios in the Canadian federal government.
 He was appointed to Cabinet in November 1993.
 Mr. Manley was appointed Deputy Prime Minister of Canada in January 2002 and also served as Finance Minister from June 2002 to December 2003.
-Mr. Manley is a director and member of the audit committee of Canadian Pacific Railway.
+Mr. Manley is a director of CAE Inc. and a director and member of the audit committee of Canadian Pacific Railway Limited.
 He is also a member of the Board of Governors of the University of Waterloo, The Conference Board of Canada, the Board of Directors of the Institute for Research on Public Policy, and the Advisory Board of Canada 2020.
+Mr. Manley is also Chair of the Advisory Board of the University of Toronto Munk School of Global Affairs.
 Mr. Manley received a Bachelor of Arts degree from Carleton University and a law degree from the University of Ottawa.